bobtail-dev/bobtail-dev/tutorial.md

 </div>
 ```

-Because this is just JavaScript, templates can be easily broken apart and composed using functions, loops, conditionals.
+Because this is just JavaScript, templates can be easily broken apart and composed using functions,
+loops, and conditionals.

 ```
 // Loops: